 Sarawak is Malaysia's largest state, with an area of 124,000km2.
 A population of 2.5 million people is made up of a multicultural mix of 27 ethnic groups.
 Sarawak is a biodiversity hotspot, and its forests, caves, wildlife, mountains and beaches are its main attractions.

 National parks in Sarawak are adorned with rich flora and fauna.
 Nature has bestowed its beauty on almost every city in Sarawak.
-National parks of Sarawak are home to many indigenous plants and animals.
-Also, these parks are explored not only by tourists but also by adventure enthusiasts as they offer several opportunities for adventures including jungle treks and trails, diving and cave exploring.
+The national parks of Sarawak are home to many indigenous plants and animals.
+Also, these parks are explored not only by tourists but also by adventure enthusiasts as they offer several opportunities for adventures, including jungle treks and trails, diving and cave exploring.
 Visit national parks in Sarawak to experience the richness of nature!

-Kuching is the capital and most populated city of the East Malaysian state of Sarawak.
-The largest city of Borneo islands has various museums that showcase the rich history and culture of the city.
-In addition, many historical places such as The Astana- the palace of White Rajahs which currently is the official residence of the Governor of Sarawak and Fort Margherita are a must-visit.
-Sarawak waterfront and pristine beaches are also main attractions of Kuching city.Photo Credit: Creative Commons/Lunofabo
+Kuching is the capital city of Sarawak, built along the banks of the Sarawak River.
+With a tranquil location, Kuching is home to lovely landscaped parks and gardens, classic colonial buildings, colourful markets, and a beautiful waterfront called the Kuching Waterfront.
+In addition, many historical places such as The Astana- the palace of White Rajahs, which currently is the official residence of the Governor of Sarawak and Fort Margherita are a must-visit.

 Miri is emerging as one of Sarawak's most popular tourist destinations.
 Miri city is the gateway to many national parks, rivers and some best diving sites.
 Lotus Hill, Taoist Temple are the main attractions of the city.

 Sarawak Tourism Complex